HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.api.working-with-extensions.publishing-extension.md

 You can create a new publisher through the Visual Studio Marketplace publisher [management page](https://marketplace.visualstudio.com/manage).
 You need to login in with the same Microsoft account you used to create the [[vs.1.7.api.working-with-extensions.publishing-extension#get-a-personal-access-token]] in the previous section.

-Test your publisher's personal access token using [[vs.1.7.#vsce]], while at the same time storing it for later usage:
+Test your publisher's personal access token using [vsce](#vsce), while at the same time storing it for later usage:

 ```bash
 vsce login <publisher name>